Amarja20/Data-Modelling-Healthcare/README.md

 # Data-Modelling-Healthcare
+## Introduction

+This project focuses on building a scalable healthcare data architecture using AWS services.
+By implementing a dimensional star schema and the One Big Table (OBT) methodology, we optimize data for both transactional and analytical purposes.
+The architecture supports real-time data processing, advanced analytics, and machine learning models to provide actionable insights for healthcare management.

 ## Project Overview
 This project focuses on optimizing healthcare data architecture using dimensional modelling, data warehousing, and real-time data processing.
 The goal is to create a scalable, efficient system for handling structured and unstructured healthcare data while supporting advanced analytics and machine learning workflows.
 The architecture leverages AWS services, combining traditional relational databases with real-time data streaming from NoSQL sources.